- Customer: Taiwan University of Science and Technology

 The market demand for high-precision injection molding of optical parts is rising.
 However, due to the strict optical requirements, it is important to avoid residual stress, warpage, and sink marks issues.
-The Precision Manufacturing Lab (PML) at NTUST aims to develop an In-Mold Micro Compression (IMMC) process to address the above optical challenges and optimize the injection molding process.
+The Precision Manufacturing Lab (PML) at TUST aims to develop an In-Mold Micro Compression (IMMC) process to address the above optical challenges and optimize the injection molding process.
 They used Moldex3D injection compression solution to simulate and evaluate the impact and the effectiveness of IMMC process.
 According to the simulation results, IMMC process could significantly reduce sink marks and volume shrinkage, and increase light collection efficiency.
 This case also demonstrates that Moldex3D can provide excellent correlation between simulation results and real-life molded parts.

 - Uneven pressure distribution

 Use Moldex3D Injection Compression simulation solution to estimate and verify the effectiveness of IMMC process.

 - Obtain uniform pressure distribution

 - Enhance luminance by 7.35%